Is There A Ticking Time Bomb Under The Arctic?

 "Arctic shows no sign of returning to reliably frozen region of recent past decades," NOAA wrote in its annual Arctic Report Card last year.

 The consequences of this warming could have ripple effects around the world.
-To explain why, Douglas takes me deeper down into tunnel.
+To explain why, Douglas takes me deeper down into the tunnel.

 "This is really an amazing feature," he says, shining his flashlight up to the ceiling.
 Crispy grass is dangling upside-down above our heads.